openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 Going into the Neo4j Admin Console, you should be able to see the data.

-## Without Docker
+## Local Development without Docker

+Even if you want to run the frontend and backend servers without Docker, it is recommended you still use Docker for Neo4J.

+### Install local dependencies

+Before running the local dependencies installation script, you need to have the following installed on you system:

+- NodeJS and npm (LTS - 16.17.0, currently)
+  See https://nodejs.org/en/download/ and https://docs.npmjs.com/cli/v7/configuring-npm/install for further installation steps.
+  We recommend using [nvm](https://github.com/nvm-sh/nvm) to handle several NodeJS versions.

+- Python 3.11
+  See https://www.python.org/downloads/ for further installation steps.
+  We recommend using [pyenv](https://github.com/pyenv/pyenv) to handle several Python versions.

+- Poetry
+  See https://python-poetry.org/docs/#installation for further installation steps.

+Once these are installed, run `make install`.

-### Install Neo4j
+### Install Neo4j (optional)

-You are required to install Neo4j in your system.
+If you do not have Docker installed, you are required to install Neo4j in your system.

 [Neo4j Desktop](https://neo4j.com/download/) (proprietary) is an option, or get the open-source [community version](https://neo4j.com/download-center/#community).